 The UCLA Nathanson Family Resilience Center

 The UCLA NFRC is a unique academic center focused on providing high-quality, cost-effective services to families facing a variety of challenging situations.
-Through training, consultation, and community outreach, the Center works collaboratively with outside providers and agencies to ensure that all families receive the highest quality of services available.
+Through training, consultation, and community outreach, the Center works collaboratively with outside providers and agencies to ensure all families receive the highest quality of services available.

-DMH UCLA Public Mental Health Partnership
+DMH + UCLA Public Mental Health Partnership

 In partnership with the Los Angeles County Department of Mental Health, the Public Mental Health Partnership at UCLA aims to realize a vision for excellence in care for vulnerable populations that incorporates typically marginalized perspectives and builds capacity to foster health equity.